TypeScript OSDK migration guide (1.x to 2.0)

 • TypeScript OSDK 1.x uses GeoShape, GeoPoint while TypeScript OSDK 2.0 uses GeoJSON

-• TypeScript OSDK 1.x uses Timestamp, LocalDate while TypeScript OSDK 2.0 just treats them as strings
+• TypeScript OSDK 1.x uses Timestamp, LocalDate while TypeScript OSDK 2.0 treats those types as strings

 const objectResult: Result<legacyMyObject, GetObjectError> =